MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-380-Orderly-Liquidation-Authority/subpart-A-General-Miscellaneous-Provisions/section-380.8.md

 (*3*) Buying and selling bullion, and related activities.
 Buying, selling and storing bars, rounds, bullion, and coins of gold, silver, platinum, palladium, copper, and any other metal for the company's own account and the account of others, and providing incidental services such as arranging for storage, safe custody, assaying, and shipment.

 (I) Management consulting and counseling activities—(*1*) Management consulting.
-Providing management consulting advice: 8
+Providing management consulting advice:8

 8 In performing this activity, companies are not authorized to perform tasks or operations or provide services to client institutions either on a daily or continuing basis, except as necessary to instruct the client institution on how to perform such services for itself.
 See also the Board of Governors' interpretation of bank management consulting advice (12 CFR 225.131).